-Caile Noble, who styles Cindy Crawford, Kirsten Dunst and Julia Roberts, relies on this mint green marcel curling iron from Harry Josh Pro Tools.
-"It's heat-adjustable so that you can turn it down low for finer hair and up for thicker, more coarse hair.
-The ceramic barrel eliminates frizz, adds shine and allows heat to be distributed evenly so you can achieve consistent curls or waves with overall less damage to each section," he said.
+This mint-green marcel curling iron from Harry Josh Pro Tools is heat-adjustable so you can turn it down low for finer hair and up for thicker, more coarse hair.
+The ceramic barrel eliminates frizz, adds shine and allows heat to be distributed evenly so you can achieve consistent curls or waves with less damage, according to the brand.
 If you're not comfortable using a marcel iron, you can detach the clip and use the iron as a curling wand instead.
-Noble appreciates it comes with a heat resistant barrel sleeve, "which is ideal when I do hair and have to go in a hurry.
-I can pack it right up without wrapping it in a towel, keeping my kit light and hassle-free," he said.
+It also comes with a heat-resistant barrel sleeve so you can store it away as soon as you’re done.

 Foster is a fan of this BaByliss for home use because of its titanium barrel, which she said is great for all hair types.
 She even uses the BaBylissPro Nano Titanium Marcel Curling Iron in her salon because it creates a precise curl. “[However], the dual handle makes it a little more complicated to use at home,” she noted.